 A second-degree aggravated assault charge is usually the worst charge under an aggravated assault claim.
 You may have been resisting or fleeing arrest or have inflicted serious bodily injuries.
 Second-degree assault penalties can include 5-10 years in prison and fines of up to $150,000.
 The defendant may have some civil rights taken away such as the right to own firearms, and you could be subject to probation or electronic monitoring.
 Second-degree aggravated assault also invokes the No Early Release Act, requiring those convicted to serve 85% of their prison sentence before parole.

-Defending Against Aggravated Assault
+Aggravated Assault Defenses

 A skilled criminal defense attorney may be able to find ways to help you avoid a conviction or lessen the consequences.
 Common defenses for aggravated assault include: